forester-bt/forester/docs/src/seq.md

 `r_sequence` will halt the `running` child to allow a graceful shutdown if a prior child changes from `success` to `failure`.
 In the above example, if `store` returned `failure` on the second tick then `perform_action` would be halted before `r_sequence` returned `failure` itself.

 Halting must be performed as quickly as possible.
-Note that currently only build-in flow and decorator nodes are halted, not user-implemented ones.
+Note that currently only build-in flow, built-in decorator and sync action nodes are halted, async and remote actions are not.